 Day 01: Cusco – Soraypampa

 At the first day, we will pick you up at your hostel in Cusco at 4:30 a.m.
 We will take you for a 3 hour drive by bus to Mollepata (2900 masl).
 Here, we have to pay an entrance fee of 10 soles per person.
 At this point, the 5 hour walk to our first base-camp in Soraypampa (3920 masl) will begin!
 During the hike we will come across beautiful scenery.
 Once arrived in Soraypampa, true hikers can choose to climb up and down for 2 hours to Humantay lake; you will surely be astonished by the turquoise lake at an altitude of 4200 masl.
+We will sleep in huts with the possibility to look the stars during the night (see pictures below).

 Day 02: Soraypampa – Chawllay

 After breakfast, our longest hike is about to start.
 At this day, we will walk for 21 kilometers, with a hike-duration of 9 hours including breaks.
 We will reach the highest point of 4650 masl with a beautiful view assured.
 After a 6 hours walk, we will have lunch in Huayracmachay (3912 masl).
 After 3 more hours walking to Chawllay (2900 masl), we can finally set camp and sleep in our tents to prepare for the next day.
+Once again, our green ”iglo huts” give you the oppertunity to gaze at the stars during the night.

 Day 03: Chawllay – Santa Teresa